SPResearchAcc/SPECTRAL-DETAIL-DIFFERENCE/README.md

 The last row is the same run as Table 1's R = 400.

 **Table 3.** `run_timing_benchmark.py`makes it.
 10,000 utterances,
 extraction only, after a warm-up.
-Use an idle machine.
-The published timings are from a Dell G16 13th Gen Intel Core i7-13650HX (2.60 GHz), 32 GB RAM, RTX 4060 and Intel UHD Graphics.
+Use an idle machine with ideally no other tasks competing for CPU.
+The published timings are from a
+Dell G16 13th Gen Intel Core i7-13650HX (2.60 GHz), 32 GB RAM, RTX 4060 and Intel UHD
+Graphics.
 Extraction is CPU-only, neither GPU is touched.